Meet Our Team of Mental Health Professionals

-Our staff is comprised of skilled clinicians, each of whom has extensive experience in clinical psychotherapy, counseling, and diagnostic assessment with children, adolescents, adults, couples, and families.
-Please call the number on the contact page for an appointment.
-Staff is listed alphabetically.
+Our staff is comprised of experienced clinicians, each of whom are skilled in providing clinical psychotherapy, counseling, and psychological & neuropsychological assessment to children, adolescents, adults, couples, and families.

 Dr. Newkirk is a licensed clinical psychologist providing psychodynamic psychotherapy for adults and adolescents, as well as play therapy for children.
 He has extensive experience and expertise in treating a wide range of emotional, developmental, behavioral, and psychological problems within culturally diverse communities.
 Prior to joining the Center, Dr. Newkirk was Clinical Coordinator at the Astor Home for Children in Rhinebeck, New York.
 In addition, he was a psychotherapist on staff at the Ann Martin Center in Oakland, California.

 Ms. Patton is a licensed master social worker whose previous experience includes individual, group, and family therapies with pediatric and adult populations.
 She has expertise in the assessment and treatment of substance use disorders, as well as in anxiety and mood conditions.
 She utilizes a variety of therapeutic techniques (including strengths-based approaches) to help individuals develop positive coping skills so as to improve quality of life and feelings of self-worth.

 Mr. Silverstein is a mental health counselor who trained at Pace University, graduating with honors.
 He has a background in working with substance abuse and dually diagnosed individuals but also treats children, adolescents, adults, and families using cognitive behavioral therapy (CBT), person-centered, and psychodynamic techniques, adapting to the needs of each individual case.
 He utilizes motivational interviewing to develop empathic, enduring relationships with his clients.